-Seeing the story from both sides takes it to another level and even though we are all rebels when it comes to our freedom we can’t help it but feel for Iron Man as well.
+Seeing the story from both sides takes it to another level and even though we are all rebels when it comes to our freedom we can’t help but feel for Iron Man as well.
 And while we have become so connected with Captain America and following orders, following this one he was not something he could have done.
-It seems that there is indeed no one more ethos and honesty oriented character than him in Marvel by far.
+It seems that there is indeed no more ethos and honesty-oriented character than him in Marvel by far.
 Cap quickly realizes that holding such power within their grasp the government can use it as a weapon against others not to mention that it feels like prosecution.

 Civil War makes it to the list of best comics ever written because of the great story but also because of the real-life events that you can’t stop but feel while you are reading it.